Boreal

 The End of Faith - Religion, Terror and the Future of Reason, W. W. Norton & Company, 2004, p.
 35

 The darkness cannot smother the light on its own.
-It requires our complicity, our collective willful ignorance of what it is really all about.
-I will not be an accomplice and neither should you — the reason for my books.
+It requires our complicity, our collective willful ignorance of its teachings.
+I will not be an accomplice, the reason for my books about the world's fastest growing religion.

 Bernard Payeur